-Second, it emerged from the teachers' talk-in-interaction that when process-oriented aspects of practice are enacted in classrooms, they are often enacted in a product-oriented fashion.
-The following extract is illustrative of the way the teachers generally enacted the design aspect of practice: "I want the students to look at illustrations and read the text in the book [...] then they make a small stop-motion-movie with plasticine showing the protein synthesis [...] in this way they will build a dynamic model" (D1).
-Or exemplified by another teacher: "Usually, when the students are designing models it's very much like an existing model with some supplements added by the students...the models are not always inventive" (B2).
-In this way, our data suggest that the teachers mainly implement the practice of design as the construction of different kinds of model based on accepted models or knowledge.
-In this way, students' design of models is reduced to replications of what is already known or solely changing the type of model.
+Second, it emerged from the interviews that when process-oriented aspects of practice are enacted in classrooms, they are often enacted in a product-oriented fashion.
+The following extract is illustrative of the way the teachers generally enacted the design aspect of practice: "I want the students to look at illustrations and read the text in the book [...] then they make a short stop motion movie with plasticine showing the protein synthesis [...] in this way they will build a dynamic model" (D1).
+Again, as exemplified by another teacher: "Usually, when the students are designing models it's very much like an existing model with some supplements added by the students...the models are not always inventive" (B2).
+Our data thus suggests that the teachers mainly implement the practice of design as adding more details to accepted models or as the construction of different modes of model based on accepted knowledge.
+In this way, students' design of models is reduced to replications of what is already known or solely changing the mode of model (e.g. from 2D to 3D).
 Indeed, activities in which students create a model based on their own predictions about the referent and then compare (and revise) the model with observations in the real world would arguably be much more process-oriented.
 Another interesting observation relates to how students' comparison of models was mainly based on what kind of content the model is about.
-This point is exemplified by the following quote related to students' activities with models from the classroom: "The students choose [a model]...what's the type of the model?
+This point is exemplified by the following quote related to students' activities with models from the classroom: "The students choose [a model]...what's the mode of the model?
 What is it able to show?
 And what is the model not able to show?"
 (B2).
 Along the same line, teachers typically enacted comparisons and evaluations of multiple models by means of established models and with a strong focus on illustrating different aspects of content knowledge: "I show three atomic models, the old planetary model, the orbit model, and the cloud model...and then ask the students what the different models can tell us... and not tell us?"
 (B2).
-Or in the words of another teacher: "What can my 2D drawing with electronic orbitals tell us?... and what about a 3D [atom model]?"
+In the words of another teacher: "What can my 2D drawing with electronic orbitals tell us?... and what about a 3D [atom model]?"
 (A2).
 As indicated above, the teachers' enacting of process-oriented aspects such as comparing and evaluating were mainly focused on whether, what and how (well) different established models represent different content aspects.
-In this way, models were being used and talked about as knowledge representations of the real-world, and not as an artefact for investigating the real world or solving a specific task.
+In this way, models were being used and talked about as knowledge representations of the real world and not as an artefact for investigating the real world or solving a specific task.